Содержание

 ls -l > filelist.txt

-This creates a file named filelist.txt
+This creates a file named filelist.txt that

 contains the list of contents of your current directory as generated